 Fibromyalgia can also cause muscle pain in the same parts of the body.
 But it’s more wide-spread and the pain is more severe.
 People with fibromyalgia tend to experience other symptoms as well, including:

 - bowel and bladder problems

-Polymyalgia rheumatica is more frequently diagnosed in certain seasons.
-This suggests that something in the environment — such as a virus — may play a role.
+Polymyalgia rheumatica is diagnosed more frequently in certain seasons.
+This suggests that something in the environment, such as a virus, may play a role.

-Some illnesses such as rheumatoid arthritis and other autoimmune disorders are associated with higher incidence of fibromyalgia.
+Some illnesses such as rheumatoid arthritis (RA) and other autoimmune disorders are associated with higher incidence of fibromyalgia.
 Post-traumatic stress disorder and other emotional or physical traumas have also been linked to fibromyalgia.

 How can you tell the difference between these two painful disorders?
 Your doctor may want to conduct a number of tests to make a diagnosis of polymyalgia rheumatica, including:

 - blood tests that look for an inflammation marker

 - imaging tests such as X-rays or ultrasound

 - biopsy to check for a condition called giant cell arteritis

 However, a diagnosis of fibromyalgia can be more difficult to achieve.
 No lab or diagnostic test exists that can accurately confirm a diagnosis.
 Your doctor may try to first rule out conditions with similar symptoms through blood tests.